-On October 21, 2010, we entered into a platform development funding agreement with Vulcan Inc. and its affiliate, which we refer to collectively as Vulcan, pursuant to which we received \$20.0 million for our G protein-coupled receptor, or GPCR, program from Vulcan.
+In October 2010, we entered into a platform development funding agreement with Vulcan Inc. and its affiliate, which we refer to collectively as Vulcan, pursuant to which we received \$20.0 million for our G protein-coupled receptor, or GPCR, program.
 Of the funds received from Vulcan, we recorded \$10.8 million as a reduction of the cost of the intellectual property assets we purchased from Patobios Limited, or Patobios, \$994,000 was recorded in equity for the fair value of warrants issued to Vulcan, and the remaining \$8.2 million was recorded as deferred revenue.
-The deferred revenue balance is being recognized as revenue or as a reduction of the costs of assets purchased in direct proportion to the related GPCR expenses as they are incurred.
-Also on October 21, 2010, we entered into an agreement with the State of Washington's Life Sciences Discovery Fund Authority, or LSDF, under which we received a \$5.0 million grant award from LSDF that was paid to reimburse us for expenses we incurred and equipment purchases related to our GPCR program.
-For the three months ended June 30, 2012 and 2011, we have recorded reductions to the Vulcan deferred revenue balance of \$1.3 million and \$401,000, respectively, which includes \$1.2 million and \$387,000 recognized as revenue and \$60,000 and \$14,000 recorded as cost reductions to assets, respectively.
-For the six months ended June 30.
+The deferred revenue balance is being recognized as revenue or as a reduction to the costs of assets purchased in direct proportion to the related GPCR expenses as they are incurred.
+Also in October 2010, we entered into an agreement with the Life Sciences Discovery Fund Authority, a granting agency of the State of Washington, or LSDF, under which we received a \$5.0 million grant award from LSDF that was paid to reimburse us for expenses we incurred and equipment purchases related to our GPCR program.
+For the three months ended March 31, 2013 and 2012, we have recorded reductions to the Vulcan deferred revenue balance of \$970,000 and \$712,000, respectively, which has been recognized as revenue on our accompanying consolidated statements of operations and comprehensive loss.
+As of March 31, 2013, all amounts pertaining to the Vulcan agreement previously recorded as deferred revenue in the accompanying consolidated balance sheets have been recognized as revenue.
+We recognized all remaining revenue of \$624,000 under the LSDF agreement during the first quarter of 2012.